 Regardless of how someone ended up in debt, those whom they owed were not allowed to oppression them but rather were commanded to treat them with mercy and leniency (Exodus 22:25 - 27, Deuteronomy 23:19 - 20, etc.).
 There are two principles regarding debt which, admittedly, are somewhat in tension.
 The first principle is that Christians should keep their promises and pay what they owe.
 This is part of the general rule of the ninth commandment which says we are not to bear false witness (Exodus 20:16).
 We could also use Numbers 30:2, which concerns vows, as a guide to lead us to keep our word and pay what we agreed to pay.

 Interestingly, not only did God say that interest should NOT be charged on a debt, he forbad the lender from keeping things necessary for living even when the borrower offered such as security for a loan.
-Exodus 22 states that a lender was not even to take a person's coat as a pledge of repayment but rather give it back to him.
+Exodus 22 states that a lender was not even to take a person's coat as a pledge of repayment but rather give it back to him (Exodus 22:25 - 27).

 God recognizes how people in poverty can be so buried in debt that they cannot ever be freed by their own efforts.
 Similarly, God freed the slaves every seventh year who had entered slavery (at least often) because they could not pay what they owed.

-Based on these principles in the Bible, a person should strive to pay back any money they owe.
+Based on these principles, a person should strive to pay back any money they owe.
 If they cannot pay them back, such as meeting the minimum monthly payments on credit card bills even after cutting back at home (such as moving to a cheaper apartment or house, giving up a car, eating out much less, etc.), then it might be time to file for bankruptcy.
 Filing for this, however, should NOT be used as an instrument to escape your obligations through a scheme to defraud creditors.